-You have been charged with a crime and are now out on bond.
+5. I have been charged with a crime and am now out on bond.
 What happens next?

 Next is called the arraignment.
 An arraignment is where one goes in front of the court to have the charges and penalties read to them.
 You can even plead guilty to the crime at your arraignment, though it is highly suggested you do not.
 After the charges are read, the court will set a bond, (if you have not paid one already), give you a new court date, and may impose special conditions for your release.
 For example, on a domestic violence charge, the court may tell you that you can not have any contact with the alleged victim in the case- even if they are your spouse.
 If it is a drug or alcohol offense, you may be placed on random drug and alcohol testing.
 If it is a more serious offense, some courts will have you check in with them on a daily basis.
 Note: for some minor offenses, if you hire an attorney before going to your arraignment, your attorney can often times get the arraignment waived altogether, thus lessening any potential conditions for your release.

-It is very important to have an experienced attorney at your arraignment, as they can have an impact on what conditions are placed on you during the pendency of your charges.
+It is very important to have an experienced attorney at your arraignment, as they can have an impact on what conditions are placed on you during the pending of your charges.

 6. I have been charged with a crime, and either had an arraignment or have had your arraignment waived.
 Now what?